fabd/kanji-koohii/README.md

 Have a look at [Milestones](https://github.com/fabd/kanji-koohii/milestones).
 I use them to group issues in categories of interests such as front-end performance, UX improvements, etc.

+Please de **not** submit a random pull request unless it is a minor typo or an obvious bug.
+I really don't want to be in a position to turn down a pull request so talk to me on Gitter first.
+It's really important to discuss changes to keep such a project maintainable.

 ### Project Roadmap